benignbemine/benignbemine.github.io/_posts/2015-07-19-es6-tail-calls.md

   return add(a,b) + add(c,d);
 }

-// the optimization won't happen because the interpreter needs to remember
+// the optimization won't happen because the
-// to add together the values returned by add(1,2) and add(3,4).
+// interpreter needs to remember to add together
+// the values returned by add(1,2) and add(3,4).
-// The last thing to happen before the return is not a function invocation.
+// The last thing to happen before the return
+// is not a function invocation.

+// here's another example where the optimization won't happen:

+function addOne(a){
+  var one = 1;
+  function inner(b){
+    return b + one;
+  }
+  return inner(a);
+}

+// the optimization won't happen because addToOne needs to
+// access the variable 'one' from addOne's enviroment

 {% endhighlight %}